 Notice that the interrogatives may require a simple yes/no response or are more open ended, each end in a question mark. (more information about interrogative sentences)

-Understand The 4 Sentence Types?
+Understand The 4 Types of Sentences?

 1. Are you ready to go?